Employer Insights

 • Discretionary bonuses

-• Payments made pursuant to a bona fide profit-sharing plan or trust or bona fide thrift or savings plan
+• Payments made to a bona fide profit-sharing, plan or trust, thrift, or savings plan

 • Talent fees paid to performers